-With spread betting trading, you don't buy or sell the underlying instrument (for example a physical share or commodity).
+With spread betting trading in the UK, you don't buy or sell the underlying instrument (for example a physical share or commodity).
 Instead, you place a spread bet based on whether you expect the price of an instrument to go up or down.
 If you expect the value of a share or commodity to rise, you would open a long position (buy).
 Conversely, if you expect the share or commodity to fall in value, you would take a short position (sell).
 You will make a profit or loss based on whether or not the market moves in your chosen direction.

 With spread betting, you buy or sell a pre-determined amount per point of movement for the instrument you are trading, such as £5 per point.
 This is known as your spread bet 'stake' size.
 This means that for every point that the price of the instrument moves in your favour, you will gain multiples of your stake times the number of points by which the instrument price has moved in your favour.
 On the other hand, you will lose multiples of your stake for every point the price moves against you.
 Please note that with spread betting, losses are based on the full value of the position.
 See our spread betting examples for more on how to spread bet.

 The difference between the buy price and sell price is referred to as the spread.
 As one of the leading providers of spread betting in the UK, we offer consistently competitive spreads.
 See our range of markets page for more information about our spreads.

 Spread betting is a leveraged product, which means you only need to deposit a small percentage of the full value of the spread bet in order to open a position (also called 'trading on margin').
 While margined (or leveraged) trading allows you to magnify your returns, losses will also be magnified as they are based on the full value of the position.

 Many investors choose to spread bet on the financial markets as there are advantages of spreading betting over buying physical shares: